 7. People Addicted to Prescription Pills are Turning to Heroin

 Heroin addiction can mainly be attributed to past misuse of prescription opioids.
 One of the risks of taking opioid pain killers is becoming addicted to them.
 For those who became dependent or abused opioids over the past year, they are most at risk of starting heroin use.
-The transition between the misuse of prescription opioids and heroin use is one in the same.
-As heroin is cheaper and easier to obtain, it is the new “go to” drug.
+The transition between the misuse of prescription opioids and heroin use is one and the same.
+As heroin is cheaper and easier to obtain, it is the new “go-to” drug.

 For those who abused prescription drugs, they are finding those same drugs more difficult to come by now.
 When the medical community realized the epidemic that was occurring due to prescriptions like opioid painkillers, they made it much more complicated to obtain.
 Naturally, people started turning to heroin for their “fix” as it gives users a similar feeling.
 Heroin just so happens to be abundant, thanks to the Mexican supplying it in lieu of marijuana.
 It’s also cheaper than prescription opioids.

 8. The Signs of Heroin Abuse in WA

 The stigma in WA, or anywhere else, that surrounds the signs of a heroin addict are not as they seem.
 Many heroin addicts started in the comfort of their home before losing everything to the drug.
 You should know the red flags to look for with heroin and any other form of the drug being used.
 It’s not always about someone hiding in a back alley with needles strewn about.
 Knowing the common signs of heroin addiction or abuse could save a life.
 Here’s what to look for: